 The Master of Education (M.Ed.) in Educational Leadership is designed to prepare candidates for licensure as a principal or assistant principal at the building level.
-The program of study is reflective of the current School Leader Licensure Standards adopted by the state of Arkansas.
+The program of study reflects the Professional Standards for Educational Leaders (PSEL), the National Educational Leadership Preparation (NELP) "Building Level" Standards, and the current School Leadership Standards adopted by the state of Arkansas.

 This program may be completed online.

 Students are eligible to apply for unconditional admission to the Master of Education degree program in Educational Leadership if they meet the following requirements:

 - Applicants must meet the admission requirements for Graduate College.

 - The student must complete a minimum of 34 semester hours (all at the 6000 level) including

 EDLD 6023 Organizational Change